• Europes biggest bike selection

 We have a huge selection of gravel bikes, mountain bikes, and road bikes ready for purchase on our shop.

-Then there are smart trainers, wich are more commonly used nowadays.
-They are already equipped with all the necessary sensors and technology, which allows them to easily connect to virtual riding apps.
+Then there are smart trainers, which are more commonly used nowadays.
+They are already equipped with all the necessary sensors and technology, which allows them to connect easily to virtual riding apps.
 Resistance can also be automatically adjusted based on the app you’re using.
-If you’re going uphill in the game, it will get harder, and vice versa.
-This makes indoor-cycling way more immersive.
-Smart trainers are available in both wheel-on versions, which will be cheaper, and direct-drive versions, where the smart trainer replaces your rear wheel.
-These will usually be quieter, offer a more stable and responsive platform and be more accurate in terms of power readings.
-The most well-known options are the WAHOO Kickr Core and the Tacx flux.
+If you’re going uphill in the game, it will get more challenging, and vice versa.

 When selecting a turbo trainer, consider your budget, noise tolerance, and the level of realism you desire in your workouts.
 If you're on a budget, consider checking out second-hand options online for a wallet-friendly indoor cycling setup.